with Avery Thatcher and Tony Lugo

 Yeah.

-Yeah, the film is titled after a fictional drug called Midnight.
+The film is titled after a fictional drug called Midnight.

 By the time the movie starts, the brother is already dead.